Hometown: Honolulu, HI

 Caprice was a four-year starter as a defender for the UCLA Bruins from 2011- 2014.
 She appeared in 94 games and scored five goals and had 23 assists.
 She was a member of UCLA’s national championship team in 2013.
 Dydasco played for the semi-professional Pali Blues in 2013 and 2014.
 In March 2014, playing in the midfield for the United States women’s national under-23 soccer team, she assisted on the game-winning goal to win the Six Nations Tournament in Spain.
 In March 2015, Dydasco started all three of the matches of the United States under-23 team at a tournament in La Manga, Spain.
 Dydasco was again called in to the United States U23 camp in January 2016 and played in the match against Ireland.
 She spent the 2015-2016 off season playing for Newcastle Jets in the Westfield W-League in Australia.

-United States National Team: Began her involvement with the U.S. National Team Program at the U-14 level and is currently with the U-23s … Started all three matched of U-23 tournament in La Manga, Spain in 2015…Played in U-23 match against Ireland in January 2016…Assisted on the game-winner against Norway as the U-23s clinched the Six Nations Tournament in March 2014 … Has played with the Under-18 U.S. National Team … Starter on the U-17 team prior to qualifying for the U-17 Women’s World Cup … Unable to compete in U-17 World Cup Qualifying due to injury … Traveled with the U-17s to Argentina in 2009.
+United States National Team: Began her involvement with the U.S. National Team Program at the U-14 level and played with the U.S. U-23s as recently as 2016… Started all three matched of U-23 tournament in La Manga, Spain in 2015…Played in U-23 match against Ireland in January 2016…Assisted on the game-winner against Norway as the U-23s clinched the Six Nations Tournament in March 2014 … Has played with the Under-18 U.S. National Team … Starter on the U-17 team prior to qualifying for the U-17 Women’s World Cup … Unable to compete in U-17 World Cup Qualifying due to injury … Traveled with the U-17s to Argentina in 2009.

-Professional: 2016: Started in 12 regular season and both post season matches for the Spirit…recorded two assists, both to forward Cheyna Williams…tore ACL during the NWSL Championship match 2015: Selected by the Spirit 19th overall in the 2015 NWSL College Draft…Played six matches for the Spirit…Played the 2015-16 Westfield W-League season for Newcastle Jets…Named Player of the Match for the Nov 22 2015 match against Adelaide United
+Professional: 2017: Played in 16 games, totaling 1,118 during her third NWSL season.
+2016: Started in 12 regular season and both post season matches for the Spirit…recorded two assists, both to forward Cheyna Williams…tore ACL during the NWSL Championship match 2015: Selected by the Spirit 19th overall in the 2015 NWSL College Draft…Played six matches for the Spirit…Played the 2015-16 Westfield W-League season for Newcastle Jets…Named Player of the Match for the Nov 22 2015 match against Adelaide United

 College: Attended UCLA… Played in 94 career games, ranking 10th on UCLA’s career list … finished her career with 23 assists, eighth-best in UCLA history … 2014: Helped the Bruins earn a school record-tying 19 shutouts and a team goals against average of 0.245 … Part of defensive unit that had a six-game shutout streak to start the season and a 10-game shutout streak at the end of the season …2013: Starter in 25 of 26 games … Ranked third on the team with six assists … Helped lead a UCLA defense that ranked first in the nation in goals against average (0.30) and set a school record with 18 shutouts … Scored her first two career goals in NCAA second round game against Kentucky, the first of which was the game-winner …2012: Honorable mention All-Pac-12 honoree … Started in all 23 games … Tied for second on the team with six assists … Helped lead a UCLA defense that surrendered just 13 goals all season (first in the Pac-12) … Also helped the Bruins rank first in the conference in goals against average (0.55) and shutouts (14).
 2011: Member of the Pac-12 All-Freshman Team … Appeared in all 21 matches making 17 starts … Finished the season with four points, all on assists … Tallied an assist in her first collegiate match